google/transit/gtfs-realtime/spec/en/reference.md

 ## _message_ Shape

 Describes the physical path that a vehicle takes when the shape is not part of the (CSV) GTFS, such as for an ad-hoc detour.
 Shapes belong to Trips and consist of an encoded polyline for more efficient transmission.
-Shapes do not need to intercept the location of Stops exactly, but all Stops on a trip should lie within a small distance of the shape for that trip, i.e. close to straight line segments connecting the shape points
+Shapes do not need to intercept the location of Stops exactly, but all Stops on a trip should lie within a small distance of the shape for that trip, i.e. close to straight line segments connecting the shape points.

 <br><br>**Caution:** this field is still **experimental**, and subject to change.
 It may be formally adopted in the future.